rh-john/ocp-eip-monitoring/k8s/grafana/README.md

 **File:** `grafana-dashboard-eip-distribution.yaml`

 **Description:**
-Advanced heatmap and distribution analysis showing how EIPs are distributed across nodes and over time.
+Heatmap and distribution analysis showing how EIPs are distributed across nodes and over time.

 **Key Panels:**
 - EIP Distribution Heatmap by Node